klauer/epics-sumo-mirror/doc/reference-sumo.rst

 shownewest {MODULES}
 ::::::::::::::::::::

-This command shows only the newest versions of modules.
+This command shows the newest versions of modules by applying some trying to sort version names intelligently and picking the last in the sort order.

-Optional parameter MODULES specifies which :term:`modules` are shown.
+Optional parameter MODULES specifies the names of :term:`modules` shown.
 If no :term:`modules` are given the command shows the newest :term:`versions` of all :term:`modules`.